Artificial Intelligence; Biostatistics; Bone Regeneration; Guided Tissue Regeneration; Oral Medicine; Oral Surgical

 His preclinical research focuses on osteocytic signaling in bone regeneration.
-Through elaborate signaling, osteocytes play a role in bone resorption and regeneration.
-However, several aspects of osteocytic signaling remain elusive.
-Prof. Gruber and Dr. Feher investigate osteocytic signaling using conditional knockout models in cooperation with the Center for Biomedical Research (Head: Prof. Bruno Podesser).
+Osteocytes play a crucial role in bone resorption and regeneration.
+However, several aspects of their elaborate signaling remain elusive.
+Prof. Gruber and Dr. Feher investigate osteocytic signaling using Cre/lox knockout models in cooperation with the Center for Biomedical Research.

 His clinical research focuses on data science in oral surgery.
-In extensive collaborative efforts with various data science institutions, Prof. Kuchler and Dr. Feher apply novel research methodsto the field of dental surgery, ranging from advanced statistical modeling for surgical risk prediction to artificial intelligence and convolutional neural networks for oral cyst/tumor diagnosis.
+In extensive collaborative efforts with multiple universities around the world, Prof. Kuchler and Dr. Feher apply novel research methods to the field of dental surgery, ranging from advanced statistical modeling for surgical risk prediction to artificial intelligence and convolutional neural networks for oral cyst and tumor diagnosis.

 Techniques, methods & infrastructure

-In their preclinical projects, Prof. Gruber and Dr. Feher use osteocyte specific conditional knockouts.
-In all experimental models, micro-computed tomography, histology, and histomorphometry are used in cooperation with the Core Facility Hard Tissue and Biomaterial Research (Head: Dr. Stefan Tangl).
+In their preclinical projects, Prof. Gruber and Dr. Feher use Cre/lox knockout models to selectively disable parts of the osteocytic signaling pathway.
+For analysis, in vivo and ex vivo micro-computed tomography, histology, and histomorphometry are used in cooperation with the Core Facility Hard Tissue and Biomaterial Research.

 - Osteocytic RANKL expression in bone graft consolidation (2020)